kheller18/data-structures-algorithms/questions/fullStack.md

     + `Minify HTML, CSS, and JavaScript`: If you optimize the way your files load, your pages will load more quickly.
 You can do the same when it comes to HTML, CSS, and JavaScript code.
 By eliminating unnecessary spaces, characters, and comments, you can reduce the size of your files.
 This will make your web pages load faster.

 15. Explain dependency injection.
-    + The Dependency Injection (DI) pattern is a design pattern for implementing the Inversion of Control (IoC).
+    + `The Dependency Injection (DI)`: is a design pattern for implementing the Inversion of Control (IoC).
 Dependent objects can be created outside of classes and made available to classes in different ways.
 Three types of classes are involved in Dependency Injection as follows:
     ![dependency injection](../images/full-stack/dependency_injection.png)
       + `Client Class`: A client class (dependent class) is one that depends on the service class.
       + `Service Class`: Service (dependency) classes provide services to client classes.
       + `Injector Class`: This class injects the objects from the service class into the client class.

 16. What do you mean by observer pattern?
     + If several objects are tied together in one-to-many relationships, the observer pattern is used.
 Every time one object is modified, then all of its dependent objects are automatically notified and updated.
 It falls under the behavioural pattern category.
 It describes the coupling between the objects and the observer and provides support for broadcast-type communication.
 The object that observes the state of another object is known as the observer, and the object that is being observed is known as the subject as shown below: